zuplo/docs/docs/developer-portal/configuring-sidebar.md

 }
 ```

-Note that your will be unable to provide versioning, but you can [provide a label](#sidebar-labels) in the `frontmatter`
+Note that you will be unable to provide versioning, but you can [provide a label](#sidebar-labels) in the `frontmatter`

 ## Adding a category